cynraw/Python_programming_PLP/README.md

 To define a class, you have to use the class keyword, provided by Python, then followed by the name of the class and a colon:

+## Class and Instance Attributes
+While class attributes are common to all instances created from your class, instance attributes are unique to each instance.

+Class attributes are variables that belong to the class itself, rather than to individual instances of the class.
+The effect of class attributes is that all instances you create from your class will inherit and share that class attribute and its value.

+## Encapsulation in Python
+It refers to the bundling of data (attributes) and methods within a class.
+Encapsulation provides data protection and control over how the code interacts with an object's internal state.

+You can achieve encapsulation in Python by defining private attributes and methods within a class.
+By convention, private attributes and methods are prefixed with a single underscore (_).
+While Python does not have strict private modifiers like some other languages, the underscore prefix serves as a warning to other developers not to access or modify the attributes and methods directly from outside the class.